 Have a video or youtube comment on the pads?
 Let us know: ophelm at operation-helmet.org

 Nothing says a trooper has to be comfortable or smell nice, but if pain-causing helmet pads detract from personal safety and/or mission performance, our donors need to know.

 Be aware: One of the inevitable characteristics of foam-based pads is that although their water content is very low, the pads may become rigid when exposed to freezing temps.
 However, body heat from the head should return pads to normal pliability within 3-5 minutes, or faster by exposing to a heat source…fire, heater, etc. (but not close enough to singe the pad’s cloth cover or external camo cover).
 Let us know if you come up with a simpler solution: some troops report putting their pads in a sack/sock and sleeping with same to keep them warm or just leaving kevlars close enough to a heat source to accomplish the same thing without damaging pads or kevlar.

 If others in your unit need the helmet upgrade, send us the number needed (there is a field for this in the form) and one person’s name and address to receive/distribute rather than sending multiple requests, please.

 To purchase directly from the manufacturer please go here.
-Make sure that you ask for the military or law enforcement discount, if applicable.

 Due to limited funds we can only outfit warriors going ‘outside the wire’ or likely to do so from deployed units.
 We do NOT have enough funds to outfit everyone on base.
 We ask those making requests to be realistic on how many really need the upgrade.